 In October 2020, we began enrollment in subjects with MDS and plan to advance ALX148 for the treatment of AML.
-In our Phase 1b trial of ALX148 in combination with an anti-CD20 agent to treat subjects with relapsed/refractory non-Hodgkin's lymphoma, or NHL, ALX148 demonstrated a higher response rate at higher doses and achieved a 63.6% objective response rate, or ORR, in the highest dose (15 mg/kg once per week, or QW) cohort as compared to a 40.9% ORR at the lower dose (10 mg/kg QW) cohort.
+In our Phase 1b trial of ALX148 in combination with an anti-CD20 agent to treat subjects with relapsed/refractory non-Hodgkin's lymphoma, or NHL, ALX148 demonstrated a higher response rate at higher doses and achieved a 70.0% objective response rate, or ORR, in the highest dose (15 mg/kg once per week, or QW) cohort as compared to a 40.9% ORR at the lower dose (10 mg/kg QW) cohort.
 We view this ORR as compelling evidence for the role of ALX148 in treating hematologic malignancies and as a favorable comparison to outcomes reported by other CD47 blocking agents in a similar patient population.
 Furthermore, other CD47 blocking agents in development have demonstrated clinical evidence supporting the role of CD47 blockade in treating hematologic malignances, specifically in both MDS and AML, albeit with high rates of cytopenias.
 We have conducted preclinical studies of ALX148 combined with azacitidine or venetoclax that support our clinical development plan in MDS and AML.
 Azacitidine is a standard of care agent for the treatment of MDS.
 Azacitidine and venetoclax are both standard of care regimen components for the treatment of AML in older patients and those who are not candidates for intensive induction chemotherapy due to comorbidities.
-Our studies and those of others show that azacitidine increases calreticulin display, an "eat me" signal, in tumor models.
+We have conducted preclinical studies that show that azacitidine and venetoclax increase both the display of the "eat me" signal calreticulin and the "don't eat me" signal CD47 on AML cells, suggesting that a CD47 blocking agent could maximize the activity of venetoclax and azacitidine in these models.
 Additionally, we have shown that azacitidine and ALX148 in combination produce increased phagocytosis in vitro and anti-tumor activity in mouse models compared to azacitidine alone.

-Furthermore, we have demonstrated in preclinical studies that ALX148 when combined with venetoclax increases tumor growth inhibition in a leukemia tumor model, compared to venetoclax alone.
+Furthermore, we have demonstrated that combination treatment of ALX148 with azacitidine or venetoclax leads to tumor elimination and prolonged survival in leukemia mouse models.
 In October 2020, the first subjects received ALX148 in a Phase 1b/2 trial in combination with azacitidine for the treatment of subjects with higher-risk MDS.
 We also plan to advance ALX148 into a Phase 1b/2 trial in combination with venetoclax and azacitidine for the first-line treatment of subjects with AML in the second half of 2021.